zaufi/zaufi.github.com/_posts/2014-02-13-kate-c++-stuff.md

 Here are a couple more decorators defined in the `expand` module for use by expand functions: `@expand.description` and `@expand.details`.
 Both accept a string to be displayed in a completion popup.
 The first one is a short description.
-The second one is the _details_ (or usage) text accessible by pressing an `Alt` key for the selected completion item.
+The second one is the _details_ (or usage) text accessible by pressing an <kbd>Alt</kbd> key for the selected completion item.
 Because most of the completions are really short names, completions will not appear in automatic mode, so in order to see them, one has to bring up this popup manually.
 There are a few expansion functions available for C++ code out-of-the-box.
 The most complicated one (but powerful compared to trivial snippets) is `cl`.
 It is capable to generate template or non-template classes, possibly with a constructor with zero (default)